-Musica Viva is proud to present Strike A Chord, the national chamber music championship open to all secondary school students across Australia.
+Strike A Chord is a chamber music competition open to all secondary students across Australia.

 - Any combination of instruments and/or voice